SDS Strand Call for Proposals -- Due date extended to December 12, 2017

 In keeping with the philosophy of SDS, we ask that presenters attend carefully to the accessibility of their presentations.
 Please bear in mind the diversity of our Membership and your audience.
 Suggestions for ensuring that your presentation is as inclusive and accessible as possible can be found on the SDS website.

-The deadline for SDS Strand proposals is December 3, 2017.
+The deadline for SDS Strand proposals is extended until December 12, 2017.

 Student Poster Submissions accepted until March 15, 2018.